Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 - Less time for medical planning,

-- Less flexibility in scheduling appointments,
+- Less flexibility in appointment scheduling,

-- Delays in surgical planning.
+- Delays in surgery planning.

 3.5 Consequences for endoprosthetics: The "displacement effect"

-- It is labor and personnel intensive ,
+- It is labor- and personnel-intensive ,

-- It requires well-coordinated teams, specially trained surgeons, postoperative monitoring and physiotherapy,
+- It requires well-coordinated teams, specially trained surgeons, postoperative monitoring and physiotherapy

-This so-called displacement effect leads to patients with osteoarthritis waiting for months for a prosthesis – even though the procedure would have been medically indicated long ago.
+This so-called displacement effect leads to patients with osteoarthritis waiting months for a prosthesis – even though the procedure would have been medically indicated long ago.

 3.7 Private alternatives as a lifeline

-- People with high levels of suffering,
+- People experiencing high levels of suffering,

-- Self-employed or caring relatives,
+- Self-employed individuals or family caregivers,

 4.1 Summary – The most important points at a glance